-Saving income tax is not about last-minute investments in March — it’s about planned financial decisions throughout the year.
-Whether you are salaried, self-employed, or running a business, this Income Tax Saving Checklist will help you legally reduce your tax liability and maximize deductions under the Income Tax Act, 1961.
+Saving income tax in FY 2025–26 requires smart planning, not last-minute March investments.
+Whether you are salaried, self-employed, freelancer, or business owner, structured tax planning can legally reduce your tax liability under the Income Tax Act, 1961.

 -